Dearest little sister,

 The Union Pacific Railroad passenger car swayed along the rails with a rhythmic hum that would’ve been almost lulling had Sonnie been of a mind to relax.
 All day she’d stared through the window at the golden wheat fields and endless sand hills of Nebraska.
 Since they left the North Platte and Ogallala Depots, the topography of the land had changed from the gentle swell of the bluffs to the jutting snowcapped Rocky Mountains.

 Cheyenne would be their next stop.
-In growing anticipation, she fidgeted with the seams on her gloves, clasped and unclasped her hands.
+In growing anticipation, she fidgeted with the seams on her gloves.
 She tried to maintain an aura of composure, but as the mighty steam engine chugged to a stop, she wanted to throw all dignity to the wind and bolt to the doors like an exuberant filly.

 What if they didn’t know she was coming?